bluewitch/dwulf-manifesto/Code_Languages.md

 Analysis of what I consider the core languages JavaScript, Python, Go, and Rust.
 I will discuss other languages and why they are not included

 ## JavaScript ECMA

+One of the most dynamic features of JavaScript is that it has first-class functions, meaning that functions are treated like any other first-class object — they can be stored in variables, passed around, returned from other functions, and even hold their own properties.

+this means that you can take advantage of powerful design patterns such as higher-order functions (map, reduce, etc.), partial function application, callbacks, and more.
+First-class functions are a vital part of the JavaScript landscape.

 ## Python
 ## Go
 ## Rust